Collection

 The renovation plans of 2011 to 2014 required the relocation of the entire collection, which provided an opportunity to take stock of it and, at the same time, to retrace its history.
 Until the 1950s, the collection consisted mainly of paintings and sculptures by Swiss and regional artists of the 19th and 20th centuries, many of them deposited at the museum on behalf of the Swiss Confederation and the Gottfried Keller Foundation.
 Among the artists represented are Albert Anker, the Barraud brothers, Emile Chambon, Charles Clément, Lucien Grounauer, Gustave Jeanneret, Edouard Jeanmaire, Charles L’Eplattenier, Carl Moll, Paul-Théophile Robert, Léopold Robert, Otto and Benjamin Vautier.

-In the second half of the 20th century, under the impetus of curators Marcel Bergeon, Renée Feassler and Charles Chautems, acquisitions consisted mainly of prints, and noteworthy collections were built up.
-The print collection currently contains over a thousand works by Swiss and international artists such as Adam Appel, Armleder, Auberjonois, Bonnard, Corot, Disler, Evrard, Giacometti, Goya, Hartung, Jacot, Jaquet, Le Corbusier, Luginbühl, Matisse, Picasso, Toulouse-Lautrec and Villon, to name but a few.
+In the second half of the 20th century, under the impetus of curators Marcel Bergeon, Renée Faessler and Charles Chautems, acquisitions consisted mainly of prints, and noteworthy collections were built up.
+The print collection currently contains over a thousand works by Swiss and international artists such as Adam Appel, Armleder, Auberjonois, Bonnard, Corot, Disler, Evrard, Giacometti, Francisco Goya, Hartung, Jacot, Jaquet, Le Corbusier, Luginbühl, Matisse, Picasso, Toulouse-Lautrec and Villon, to name but a few.

 Every three years since 1992, the MBAL has organized a major event dedicated to contemporary print art.
 The museum’s aim is to encourage reflection on printed art and to support the means of artists who use this medium to express themselves.